-Bigg Boss 11: Vikas, Shilpa & Hina Play Pati, Patni Aur Woh; Salman announces BB Fizzy Awards!
+Bigg Boss 11: Vikas, Shilpa & Hina Play Pati, Patni Aur Woh; Salman Announces BB Fizzy Awards!

 In the previous episode, Salman Khan announced Priyank Sharma's eviction, which did not shock the contestants, as it was expected.
 But, Luv Tyagi (who was also nominated) couldn't believe that he got saved over Priyank!

-Salman’s ‘Damakedaar’ Performance
+Salman’s Damakedaar Performance

 Salman Khan enters the stage dancing to the melody of songs.
 Meanwhile, the contestants are excited to see the garden area decorated.
 Salman then teases Vikas that whoever is close to him gets evicted (as Priyank got evicted recently).

-Contestants’ New Year Resolutions
+Contestants’ New Year's Resolutions

-The contestants play the game where each contestant had written New Year resolutions for the other contestants.
+The contestants play the game where each contestant writes New Year's resolutions for the other contestants.
 Each contestant has to read the letter and guess who has written the resolutions for them.

 Vikas, Shilpa & Hina Play Pati, Patni Aur Woh!

-Salman then asks Vikas, Shilpa and Hina to play a scene in which Vikas was seen playing the role of Pati, Shilpa played his wife (Patni), and Hina was seen as Vikas' girlfriend (Woh).
-The three of them perform their roles beautifully, while everyone enjoy watching them.
+Salman then asks Vikas, Shilpa and Hina to play a scene in which Vikas was seen playing the role of Pati, Shilpa played his wife (Patni) and Hina was seen as Vikas' girlfriend (Woh).
+The three of them perform their roles beautifully, while everyone enjoys watching them.

 Appy Fizz Caller’s Question For Shilpa